cnabiong/scm-ninja-starter-web/README.md

 # Starter Web Repo

 This repository is for showing how Git and GitHub work.
 Adding a line for rebase example.
 More changes in feature branch too.
+Emergency fix.

 ## Introduction